MENU

 Working with government

 Simon Fraser University has a rich history of deeply engaged partnership practices at the local, national and international levels.
 SFU works very closely with the City of Burnaby and Burnaby-based organizations, engaging in a variety of levels through various departments and units, with faculty, staff and students from all areas of the university.
 The university also engages at the regional level by working with the British Columbia provincial government on initiatives of strategic importance, such as the B.C.
 Centre for Agritech Innovation.
-SFU is not absent from the national stage either, collaborating with the Federal government on large-scale and long-term projects such as the establishment of of the Canadian Energy and Emissions Data Centre.
+SFU is not absent from the national stage either, collaborating with the federal government on large-scale and long-term projects such as the establishment of the Canadian Energy and Emissions Data Centre.

 Learn more: